kiriakos/notify-broadcast/README.md

 `notify-broadcast` can send broadcst notifications via `notify-send` to all users on a desktop session

-It utilizes `notify-send` and DBUS for this.
+It utilizes `notify-send` and DBUS for this and should be usable with most freedesktop implementations that can display `notify-send` notifications.
+Please note that _the author only uses GNOME_ though and does not guarantee this to work in any other DE.

 ## Installation